 Women Services Chaplain and Bereavement Counselor

-Darryl Owens received his BA degree in Industrial Relations at UNC Chapel Hill, and his Masters of Divinity at Duke University.
-He has served as a Clinical Chaplain at Central Prison in Raleigh, NC, and became a Women’s Services Chaplain/Grief Counselor at UNC Medical Center in Chapel Hill, NC in Feb.
-2001.
-His duties include providing pastoral care and grief counseling to patients, families, and staff served by the N.C.
+Darryl Owens received his BA degree in Industrial Relations at UNC Chapel Hill and his Masters of Divinity at Duke University.
+He has served as a Clinical Chaplain at Central Prison in Raleigh, NC.
+He became a Women’s Services Chaplain/Grief Counselor at UNC Medical Center in February, 2001, where his duties include providing pastoral care and grief counseling to patients, families and staff served by the N.C.
 Women’s Hospital.
 He also manages the perinatal bereavement program and leads worship services in the Hospital community.
-Darryl is certified as a clinical chaplain by the Association for Professional Chaplains; and currently serves as its President-Elect.
+Darryl is certified as a clinical chaplain by the Association for Professional Chaplains, and currently serves as President-Elect.
 He is also certified in thanatology by the Association for Death, Education, and Counseling, and in Perinatal Loss Care through the National Board for Certification of Hospice and Palliative Nurses.
-He is a national speaker for RTS Perinatal Bereavement Services; and he serves as an elder at the local church he attends, Christian Faith Center.
+He is a national speaker for RTS Perinatal Bereavement Services, and he serves as an elder at the local church he attends, Christian Faith Center.
 He also serves on numerous boards locally and nationally.